 8:00am - 10:00am:

 (11) “Utilizing RICO to Thwart Gang Violence: A Case Study”, by FBI Special Agent Mark Gripka, Chesapeake, VA; and FBI Special Agent Justin Terry, Northfolk Field Office, Northfolk, VA.
-MILLENIUM PARK.
-Ts: 1; 6; 21; 30.
+HURON A&B&C. Ts: 1; 6; 21; 30.

 (105R) “Causes, Effects, and Treatments: Impact of Gang Culture and Violence on Elementary, Middle, and High School Aged Children”, by Douglas L. Semark, Ph.D., Special Executive to the Board and Chief Learning Officer, Gang Alternatives Program; Director, Gangfree Life Academy®; Chair, UCLA/RAND Prevention Research Center CAB; Los Angeles, CA. GRANT PARK.
 Ts: 5; 10; 17; 18; 22.